FazeNCode/my-notes/Linux/Links/Hard.md

 Key-Notes:
 Hard-links can only be used on files NOT folders.
 Hard links can only exist on files that have the same file system.

-Some file type examples: xfs, xt2 exFAT, ntfs etc...
+To completely remove a hard link, it must be deleted by removing the corresponding directory entry that points to the inode

-To completely remove a hard-link, it must be deleted from all users that have the hard-link associated to the inode number
+File System E.G: xfs, xt2, xt3 ,xt4, ufs, exfat, ntfs